Charles Strickland Standish

 Charles Strickland Standish (March 1790 – 10 June 1863) was a British Whig politician.

 Standish was first elected a Whig Member of Parliament for Wigan at the 1837 general election where he served as a representative for the constituency.
 He held the seat until 1841 when he was defeated in an electoral contest.
 However, after an election petition unseated Thomas Bright Crosse, he was re-elected for the Wigan constituency, resuming his role as a Member of Parliament.
-He continued to serve until 1847, when he did not seek re-electionmarking the conclusion of his parliamentary career.
+He continued to serve until 1847, when he did not seek re-election marking the conclusion of his parliamentary career.

 Standish was Lord of the manor of Standish, in Lancashire.